fkarlsson/spotify.httpToURI.user.js/README.md

 Note: The setTimeout 500ms delay is not required if your internet connection is fast (in which case 0ms will work) however I had to set it higher due to latency issues.
 I made this a long time ago because I needed a quick fix, so the code might not be as good as it could be.

+Second note: I am aware that you can configure the web client to open links in the desktop client, but that is not good enough for me as the behaviour is still not like it used to be.

 Hope you'll like it!
 If anyone wants to convert this to a proper extension or come up with a more clever solution, please collaborate!